How a Vendor Can Coerce Co-op Advertising Programs and MDF Marketing Funds to Ensure a Fruitful Outcome

 Who doesn’t want to take advantage of free money?

 I sure don’t know many people that would turn down a monetarily-based incentivize, and I’m assuming you don’t as well.

-However, the inexplicable turndown of profit is an overwhelmingly common conundrum in p2p (partner-to-partner) channel relationships.
-Vendors and manufacturers are routinely dumbfounded by distributors, resellers and other channel affiliates’ refusal to participate in Co-op/MDF incentive programs.
+However, the inexplicable turndown of profit is an overwhelmingly common conundrum in p2p (partner-to-partner) .
+Vendors and manufacturers are routinely dumbfounded by distributors, resellers and other channel affiliates’ refusal to participate in Co-op MDF marketing programs.

 But who (or where) should the blame fall on concerning this issue?

 Don’t Have Time to Read this Article Right Now?

 Should vendors that allocate sponsored marketing dollars blame their partners’ gross incompetence for not participating within the given timeframe of program eligibility?
 Or, should channel partners point the finger at their vendor, and condemn the inadequate definition of their deployed incentive?

 The answer to that question is: It’s complicated.

 That right, we’re using terminology that is most commonly found on a dating profile to analyze this multifaceted p2p problem.